o2r-project/o2r-project.github.io/results.md

 (After logging in with your ORCID, please [get in touch](mailto:daniel.nuest@uni-muenster.de) so that we can give your account the required rights.)

-Watch a short video of our platform prototype:
+Watch a short video of our platform prototype (turn on subtitles!):

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/Vy9b3pIWPd0?rel=0" frameborder="0" allowfullscreen></iframe>